artsandmetaphysics/goodlifeodyssey/_essays/math-and-language.md

 ## Terms

-A _word_ is a sequence of letters separated by spaces.

 A _phrase_ is one or more words.

 A _term_ is a distinct concept, represented by a phrase.

 A phrase may be used to refer to more than one term.
 Which term is intended in a particular case must be inferred.

-A _standard definition_ is a description of the term, or terms, a phrase conventionally refers to.
+A _standard definition_ is a description of the terms a phrase conventionally refers to.

 A _local definition_ is a description of the term a phrase refers to within a well-defined context.
 E.g., legal contracts and technical standards use local definitions that only apply within themselves.

+Usually there are alternate descriptions which could be used to define a term.

 To aid memory, local definitions are often assigned to phrases with related standard definitions.
 E.g., my local definition of the words “local definition” and “standard definition” are related to definitions more broadly and to the software programmer’s use of locally defined entities as well as standard entities provided and used by a larger group.